New Archaeological Evidence Throws Light on Efforts to Resist “the Living Dead” in Medieval England

-In Mediaeval times, there was a folk-belief that sometimes corpses could arise from their graves and roam the local area, spreading disease and violently assaulting those unlucky enough to encounter them.
+In Medieval times, there was a folk-belief that sometimes corpses could arise from their graves and roam the local area, spreading disease and violently assaulting those unlucky enough to encounter them.
 Restless corpses were usually thought to be caused by a lingering malevolent life-force in individuals who had committed evil deeds or created animosity when living.

-Mediaeval writers describe a number of ways of dealing with revenants, one of which was to dig up the offending corpse, decapitate and dismember it, and burn the pieces in a fire.
-Perhaps the bones from Wharram Percy were parts of bodies that were mutilated and burnt because of Mediaeval fears of corpses arising from their graves.
+Medieval writers describe a number of ways of dealing with revenants, one of which was to dig up the offending corpse, decapitate and dismember it, and burn the pieces in a fire.
+Perhaps the bones from Wharram Percy were parts of bodies that were mutilated and burnt because of Medieval fears of corpses arising from their graves.
 Historic England considered other theories but this explanation appears to be the most consistent with the alterations observed on the bones.